myna/myna-html/README.md

     npm install -g grunt
     npm install -g coffee-script

-The main command to build the script is then:
+The main command to build the library is then:

     grunt compile

-this creates `dist/jquery.myna.js` and `dist/jquery.myna.min.js`, which are the files you need to get started.
+which creates `dist/jquery.myna-x.y.z.js` and `dist/jquery.myna-x.y.z.min.js`.